platformsh/platformsh-docs/docs/src/development/transfer-dedicated.md

 - `password` (not needed if empty)
 - `path`: the database name (`<DATABASE_NAME>` in the example command below)

-You also need the [SSH username and host](#get-the-ssh-username-and-host) for your environment.
+Then, for the environment you want to access, you need to get the [SSH username and host](#get-the-ssh-username-and-host).

 Now, in a separate terminal log in to the development instance using `platform ssh`.
 Run the same `echo` command as above to get the credentials for the database on the development instance.